BlauGroup/RNMC/GMC.md

 # GMC - <span style="color: #0066CC"> Gillespie Monte Carlo </span>

-Implementation of Gillespie's next reaction simulator appropriate for applications in a well mixed region.
-A simple example of using `GMC` for homogeneous catalysis is shown in [Examples](./Examples.html).
+Implementation of Gillespie's next reaction simulator appropriate for applications in a well mixed region. `GMC` has been used to study [solid-electrolyte interphase (SEI) formation in Li-ion batteries](./https://chemrxiv.org/engage/chemrxiv/article-details/61c509e6f52bc461dacb7766).

+As a starting point, a simple example of using `GMC` for homogeneous catalysis is shown in [Examples](./Examples.html).

 ## Sqlite IO